nss-day-cohort-34/nutshell-dragonfire/README.md

 Deleting News: To delete the news article click on the "Delete News Article" button on the news article to be deleted.

 ### Events
+The Events area of the Nutshell dashboard to add, edit, and delete Event items.
+Each individual event item provides information on the event, the date of the event and location of the event.

+Adding Event: To add an event the following fields need to be completed:
+ - Event Name: the name of the event
+ - Event Date: the date of the event
+ - Event Location: the location of the event

+Editing Event: To edit an event, click on the "Edit Event" button and make the appropriate changes.
+When editing has been completed, click on the "Submit" button

+Deleting Event: To delete an event, click on the "Delete Event" button of the event to be deleted.

 ---